-If you’re still using CD’s or DVD’s to archive important files, did you know they have an expected life span of 2-5 years?
+If you’re still using a CD or DVD archive for important files, did you know they have an expected life span of 2-5 years?

 It is still hugely popular to store important files on CD or DVD, and expect them to last forever.
 Expert opinion varies – according to the US National Archives, the life expectancy of recorded CDs and DVDs is between 2 and 5 years.
 Most manufacturers reckon a happier 15 years plus.
 Experience has taught me the hard way that DVD’s are also very easy to damage and render useless.

-The other problem with using a CD for storage is it’s not redundant – if it breaks, or gets destroyed, you have no other copy of the data (so there’s a fire in your office, the files are gone forever).
+The other problem with using a CD for storage or a DVD archive is it’s not redundant – if it breaks, or gets destroyed, you have no other copy of the data (so there’s a fire in your office, the files are gone forever).
 Remember:

 If there’s only one copy, it’s not backed up.

 So what are the best options for long term archival of digital data?

 Well, the bad news is, any option is going to be more expensive than a CD or DVD archive, and you may need IT help.
 The good news – it’s pretty cheap.

 Cheap and sort of OK if you have no money or IT!

 File the CD as normal, but before you do, store a copy on a flash drive in a different location (readonly flash drives last a long time)

 Con’s : Tricky to manage and file.
 Hard to search.
 Hard to find things when you have lots of cd’s.
 When you lend a cd to a colleague how do you get it back!